 Ahh, gaining closure.
 It’s a tricky one isn’t it?
 Feeling like you’re actually able to accept the situation, being able to fully come to terms with it so that you can let go and move on.
 But what do you do when you don’t understand why it ended?

 What if you feel like it just doesn’t make sense?
 It shouldn’t have happened?
 In your mind, there was so much between the two of you, and now you’re just left with questions unanswered.
 And in some ways, that makes it hurt even more.
 You start to question if what you had was real, start to doubt yourself.

-To get your head around the situation a little better, I want you to ask yourself the following questions…
+To get your head around the situation a little better and to see things more clearly, I want you to ask yourself the following questions…

 - Why did the breakup catch you so off guard?

 - What kind of relationship did you have?